EXCLUSIVE-German exports to United States jump despite trade tensions

 "Europe is benefiting from still being the uninvolved third party in the American-Chinese trade conflict.
 This leads to trade diversion and helps European exporters," Jens Suedekum from the Heinrich-Heine-University in Duesseldorf told Reuters.
 Unexpected help for German exporters also came from France, where the economy is doing well thanks to structural reforms and fiscal stimulus measures enacted by President Emmanuel Macron.

 "This spilled over to German exporters," Suedekum said.
 "Chancellor Angela Merkel should send a thank-you note to Paris."
-SIDE EFFECTS
+French demand was especially strong for German machinery, cars and airplanes, the data showed.
+U.S. companies imported more machinery and pharmaceutical products.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)